JonKelly92/xoomo/README.md

 # xoomo
-A sumo fighting game.
-Created as a game dev portfolio piece.
+This is my second solo Unity project.
+It's a fast paced sumo wrestling game.

 I personally wrote all of the code in this project and created all of the art assets.